saucelabs/sauce-docs/docs/secure-connections/sauce-connect/advanced/kgp.md

 ## KGP Security

 KGP, by itself, is not responsible for the connection security.
-It just allows to multiplex an existing TCP connection.
+It just allows you to multiplex an existing TCP connection.
 However, all KGP packets are encrypted with the industry standard TLS 1.2 protocol using OpenSSL library.